 Elias Howe Snr was the 4th great-grandson of John Howe who arrived in America in 1630 from Brinklow in Warwickshire, England.
-John Howe had the claim to fame to be the first white man to settle in Marlborough and helped found the town of Sudbury MA.
+John Howe had the claim to fame to be the first white man to settle in Marlborough, Massachusetts, and helped found the nearby town of Sudbury MA.
 There is an old family tale that one day John Howe came across two Indians squabbling over a pumpkin, apparently the roots were on one of the Indians land and the fruit of the plant on the other.
 John simply took the pumpkin, cut it in half, gave each Indian half and walked on.

 Amasa Bemis Howe

-This is the actual signature of Amasa Bemis Howe, Elias's Brother, helper, friend, sewing machine manufacturer and also inventor.
+This is the actual signature of Elias's brother, Amasa Bemis Howe, his helper, friend, sewing machine manufacturer and inventor.
 In Elias's final years a bitter row broke out between the brothers.
 Amasa was two years older than Elias and the final fury of litigation probably shortened both their lives.
 Amasa only outlived his brother by months and was only 51 when he died, (Elias was 48 when he died).

 Now back to Elias Howe.

-In 1834/5 Elias Howe, now around 16, went to work in a textile mill at Lowell where he gained precious knowledge of shuttle movements and fabrics.
+In 1834/5 Elias Howe, now around 16, went to work in a textile mill at Lowell, Massachusetts, where he gained precious knowledge of shuttle movements and fabrics.
 He worked in the repair workshop for the cotton spinning machinery.

-The cotton mill was badly hit by a state-wide depression and in 1837 Elias Howe moved to Cambridge, Massachusetts.
+However the cotton mill industry was badly hit by a state-wide depression, and in 1837 Elias Howe moved to Cambridge, Massachusetts.
 Here he found work in a rope making factory before getting a job working as a mechanic's apprentice along side his cousin, Nathaniel Banks.
-Nathaniel P Banks became a Major General before becoming Speaker in the house of Representatives.
+Nathaniel P. Banks later went on to become a Major General before becoming Speaker in the House of Representatives.
 These influential connections would later help Elias gain a rare patent extension worth millions.

 Now the real good stuff starts in 1838.
 In 1838 Elias Howe was working for master craftsman Ari Davis in Cornhill, Boston.
 Ari Davies specialized in precision instruments and sewing machine repairs, yippee we're on a roll boys.

 Elias Howe was a frail thin young man with a rash of curly hair and an inventive streak.
-In-between his constant bouts of weakness Elias Howe worked for this precision engineer learning a skill that would later help him make one of the greatest inventions in history and become one of the wealthiest men in America.
+In-between his constant bouts of weakness Elias Howe worked for this precision engineer learning a skill that would later help him make one of the greatest inventions in history and, for awhile, become one of the wealthiest men in America.

 While in Boston with the volatile Ari Davis he would repair not only nautical instruments, which Ari specialized in, but the constant stream of new-fangled faulty sewing machines that were badly designed and never really sewed well.
 Ari often boasted that he could make a sewing machine better than what was available, although he never attempted to do so.
 In 1839 the two men even had a small wager on it.

 Ari and Elias Howe knew full well that the first inventor of a proper sewing machine would become a wealthy man and they probably had long discussions over the machines as they went about repairing the mechanisms.
-Elias would often travel around as a journeyman fixing all types of machines on site.
+Elias would often travel around fixing all types of machines on site.
 He would often arrive back at the end of the week exhausted.
 Elias was a journeyman, basically paid on a daily basis for his work, if he did not work there was no money.